manojake/javascript-playground/JavascriptCheetSheet.md

 Property can also be assigned to arrays.
 For instance arrayObj.myprop = 'myProp' is a valid piece of code.

+An array can be cleared by setting it's length to 0

 - Array.push() returns the new length of the array
 - Array.pop() removes and returns the last item
 - Array.shift() removes and returns the first item